YosefKahlon/OS_Design_Pattern/README.md

 ### Reactor

-The server will create a chat between all the client that connect to the server.
+The server will create a chat between all the clients connected to the server.

 - newReactor - create new Reactor .
 - InstallHandler -will get a pointer to Reactor, a pointer to a function and a file descriptor - will install a function that will handle the input only on the file descriptor.